DHappiness/P2H-WP-Deployment/README.md

 <p>Edit "include/config.php" before using.</p>

-<p>Important: use the script only for empty staging to avoid erasing data.</p>
+<p>Important: use the script only for empty staging to avoid erasing any data.</p>

 <strong>Capabilities:</strong>
 - Downloading and installing latest WordPress version